Cuba hero image

 • Ministry partner vetting: churches, seminaries, humanitarian NGOs, arts collectives, and small businesses supporting community programs

-• Hospitality: approved hotels/casas particulares, safe dining plans, water purification, and rest schedules respecting local rhythms
+• Hospitality: approved hotels and casas particulares, safe dining plans, water purification, and rest schedules that match local rhythms

 • Fundraising enablement: curated experiences for donor engagement, storytelling assets, gift sourcing, and post-trip follow-up templates

-• Compliance support: category documentation, recordkeeping guidance, and in-country logistics that meet U.S. regulations
+• Compliance support: category documentation, recordkeeping guidance, and in-country logistics aligned with U.S. regulations

 Talk with us to design your Cuba ministry itinerary, or add Cuba to your request at the lead form.